stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 the tree are dropped, they drop _their_ fields and so on. `Box::new` may be the closest you will get to a `new` keyword, but we have no need for `delete` or `free`.

-We must now work out what use such a tree is.
+We must now work out a use for this tree.
 Note that strings can be ordered:
 'bar' < 'foo', 'abba' > 'aardvark'; so-called 'alphabetical order'.
 (Strictly speaking, this is _lexical order_, since human languages are very diverse and have strange rules.)